Odizinne/BigpictureTV-Linux/README.md

 This script is meant to be ran when using single monitor and TV plugged in.
 Using a dual screen plus a TV might lead to random result.
-I made this script for my own use, and i'll not address issue about other configuration than this one.
+I made this script for my own use, and I'll not address issue about other configuration than this one.

 ## Dependencies